-COURSE DELIVERY
+PROGRAMME DELIVERY

-All credit reporting (trainee results) will be reported by VHNZ to NZQA.
-On completion of the programme, VHNZ will issue trainees with the New Zealand Certificate in Industrial Rope Access (Level 4).
+All credit reporting (learner results) will be reported by VHNZ to NZQA.
+On completion of the programme, VHNZ will issue learners with the New Zealand Certificate in Industrial Rope Access (Level 4).

 The following training pathway is followed: